Indiana University–Purdue University Fort Wayne: Media

 The Communicator was IPFW's student newspaper.
 College Access Television was operated by IPFW and was one of five educational-access television channels serving Fort Wayne and Allen County.
 CATV was available on Frontier Communications and Comcast cable systems and served as the higher education cable access channel and provided opportunities in higher education for area residents.
 The university leased a portion of its East Campus, at the East Coliseum Boulevard and Crescent Avenue intersection, to northeast Indiana's PBS member station, WFWA-TV.

 Athletics

-The IPFW athletic program, known from 2016 to 2018 as the Fort Wayne Mastodons, competed as a National Collegiate Athletic Association Division I school in The Summit League, and in the Midwestern Intercollegiate Volleyball Association for men's volleyball.
+The IPFW athletic program, known from 2016 to 2018 as the Fort Wayne Mastodons, competed as a National Collegiate Athletic Association (NCAA) Division I school in The Summit League, and in the Midwestern Intercollegiate Volleyball Association for men's volleyball.
 The university participated in 14 men's and women's sports.
 Before joining NCAA Division I athletics, IPFW competed in the Great Lakes Valley Conference in NCAA Division II.
 Following the division of IPFW into separate Purdue and IU universities, the athletic program was rebranded as the Purdue Fort Wayne Mastodons.
 The program is now a member of the Horizon League, having moved from the Summit League in July 2020.